IsaiahDicristoforo/QuizAppGroupProject/README.md

 ### Requirement 02: Start a Wordle Quiz Game
 #### Scenario
-As a host of a game, I want to start an existing Wordle game so that people can play.
+As a host of a game, I want to start an existing Wordle game so that people can join and play.

 #### Assumptions
 The host of the Wordle can view a list of their own, and other user created Wordle lists.